alexfernandez/alexfernandez.github.io/2017/origins-language.md

-Perhaps their common language has an utterance for 'warning', not necessarily a word: it may be a simpler sound like a shout, or a prosodic change such as an intonation.
+Perhaps their common language has an utterance for 'warning', not necessarily a word: it may be a simpler sound like a shout, probably combined with a prosodic mark such as an intonation.
 It will be _A_'s first utterance.
 Combined with a pointing hand it may be enough to make _B_ look and appraise the situation on their own.